brave/brave-browser/README.md

 cd brave-browser
 npm install

-# this takes 30-45 minutes to run
 # the Chromium source is downloaded, which has a large history
+# this might take really long to finish

 npm run init
 ```
 brave-core based android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whichever CPU type you want to build for)